 - Stainless steel straws – are ultra-reusable and dishwasher safe, making them a great alternative to plastic.
 Again slightly on the more expensive side but this is another great alternative to single-use plastic.

 - Compostable paper straws – they are biodegradable and decompose in just 45-90 days.
 Unfortunately, they aren’t reusable but when composted correctly, they can reduce your potential for plastic waste.

-Certain cities and states have recently announced policies to phase or restrict business from selling single-use plastic straws.
+Certain cities and states have recently announced plastic straw ban policies.
 While some smaller businesses are identifying as “straw-free”.
-Many mega-chain corporations such as Starbucks, Ikea, and Hilton Hotels have announced policies reducing or eliminating single-use drinking straws.
+Many mega-corporations such as Starbucks, Hyatt, and Disney have announced policies reducing or eliminating single-use drinking straws.
 If you are a business owner, I encourage you to seek out other alternatives to single-use plastic straws.

 Whether you are a proponent of using bamboo drinking straws or another material, it’s important to be conscious of the waste that we are producing as a society.
 In the case of plastic drinking straws, this can easily be prevented.
 Reusable drinking straws are readily available on most online retailers and are a simple step towards a solution in solving the planet’s plastic waste problem.

 Are plastic straws recyclable?
 Plastic straws are too lightweight to make it through a mechanical recycling sorter.
 They drop through sorting screens and mix with other materials and are too small to separate, contaminating recycling loads or getting disposed of as garbage.